Blogging productivity is vital to every blogger who wants to succeed in blogging. You might not have thought about it yet.

 Therefore, I need to pay attention to stuff that matters to me.

 I used to be a night owl, and I’m not proud of it, but for the past four weeks, I have been going to bed around midnight.
 Previously, it used to be very late.
 What I realized is that I could have 7-hour sleep this way.
 Plus, I get an extra couple of hours if I wake up at 8 in the morning.
 So it seems to be working for me as I feel more productive, especially when I could make time to work on my blogs first thing in the morning.

-I know some of you are morning persons, and you’d advocate 5 a.m. routine, and you would also think that 8 a.m. is still late.
-Guys, I used to wake up around 1 p.m., so give me a break.
+I know some of you are morning persons, and you’d advocate a 5 a.m. routine.
+You would also think that 8 a.m. is still late.
+I used to wake up around 1 p.m., so give me a break.

 I started exercising